 - Level 1 inputs are unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices in Level 1 that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs for the asset or liability are not based on observable market data.

-For the year ended December 31, 2012 and the period from incorporation on August 3, 2011 to December 31, 2011 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2013 and 2012 (Expressed in Canadian dollars)

 3. SIGNIFICANT ACCOUNTING POLICIES (continued)

 Financial instruments (continued)